pinohu/DYNASTY/ohu-legacy-codex/templates/legal/entities/master-services-agreement.md

-# Master Services Agreement Template
+﻿# Master Services Agreement Template

 ## Purpose

-This template provides a comprehensive Master Services Agreement for inter-entity service arrangements within the The Legacy Codex structure.
+This template provides a comprehensive Master Services Agreement for inter-entity service arrangements within the Legacy Codex structure.
 This agreement governs the provision of management, administrative, and other services from CXI LLC (the management company) to operating entities.

 **IMPORTANT**: This template must be reviewed and customized by qualified legal counsel before execution.
 Pricing and terms must comply with transfer pricing regulations.